This post is my overview post on sealers.

 I used ECOS sealer on the wood in my kitchen and I was very happy with it.
 I have not had problems with water marks, but I would not use this on the floors.
 I would use this on items that don’t require a super durable finish, like wood paneling or bookshelves.

-I find this to be a very tolerable brand that I was able to apply myself at a time when I could hardly tolerate any coatings.
-My post where I test and compare the water-based finishes is here.
+I find this to be a very tolerable brand that I was able to apply myself at a time when I was very chemically sensitive.
+My post where I test and compare all the water-based finishes is here.

-4. Very low odor polyurethane and acrylic also include, BioShield Aqua Resin, Earthpaint Aqualine and Easy Safe 1K, and Vermeisteer.
+4. Other very low odor polyurethanes and acrylics: BioShield Aqua Resin, Earthpaint Aqualine and Easy Safe 1K, and Vermeisteer.
 I compare them all in a dedicated post.

-I tested and compared all of the clear non-toxic wood finishes – the full post is here.
+I tested and compared all of the clear wood finishes – the full post is here.

 5. Danish Soap finish.
 An unusual non-toxic way to finish floors is a Danish process using soap as the finish.
 You can either use just soap, or soap and lye.
-Lye is quite toxic while it’s reacting, and I don’t know how long that takes to dissipate.
+Lye is quite toxic while it’s reacting, but it’s safe when it dissipates.

 v.
 Non-Toxic Kitchen Cabinet Finishes